 Resistive floats are notoriously inaccurate and inconsistent.
 Floats move up and down millions of times during their lives.
 They can move even when the aircraft is parked.
 The metal-to-metal contact of the wiper to the coil wears and corrodes.
 The wiper force weakens.
 The bearing surfaces wear.
 It's not uncommon to even find new floats that work poorly.
-The CGR can calibrate out non-linearity, but inconsistency will always cause reading problems.
+The CGR can calibrate out nonlinearity, but inconsistency will always cause reading problems.
 It will cause you to perform the fuel tank calibration procedure over and over with little or no long-term improvement.
-Consider using a capacitive probe or our P-300M Magnetic fuel probe if at all possible.
+Consider using a capacitive probe if at all possible.

-- 1. Problem: The RFLM is mis-wired. - a) Action: Remove the signal wire to the Resistive Float.
+1. Problem: The RFLM is mis-wired.

+Action: Remove the signal wire to the Resistive Float.
 Check for a very high (or low, depending on the float type) sensor count in the "Function Mapping" screen found in the "Function Configuration" screen.
 Be sure you are displaying the data for the correct tank.